tale97/Section_02/README.md

-# A simple bulls and cows!
+# A simple bulls and cows game!